 HelpDesk - Software

-You can buy a personal copy of Microsoft Office University for only $99.95.
+You can buy a 4 year subscription to Office 365 for $79.99.
 You can save big on software from Microsoft and other vendors at washcoll.e-academy.com, Washington College’s custom Microsoft Store for faculty, staff and students!

 By partnering with other education institutions across the state of Maryland, Washington College is able to offer software discounts usually given only by much larger distributors.
 There are three discount programs, all under the MEEC (Maryland Education Enterprise Consortium) contract.